sph-mn/sph-web-app/readme.md

 ./exe/install
 ```

-the installer copies files and sets their filesystem permissions. the script can take one argument, the path prefix to install to
+the installer is a shell script that copies files and sets filesystem permissions. the script can take one argument, the path prefix to install to

 ## pacman package
 for example using [aurget](https://github.com/pbrisbin/aurget)